 Progress-MS 1 [Roskosmos]

-The new version features the upgraded Kurs-NA rendezvous system, featuring the AO-753A antenna replaced the earlyier 2AO-VKA antenna and three AKR-VKA antennas, while two older 2ASF-M-VKA antennas are retained.
+The new version features the upgraded Kurs-NA rendezvous system, featuring the AO-753A antenna replaced the earlier 2AO-VKA antenna and three AKR-VKA antennas, while two older 2ASF-M-VKA antennas are retained.
 Kurs-NA will increase the reliability and safety during docking operations.
 The new SUD flight control system allows for autonomous trajectory measurements using the GLONASS (Uragan) navigation satellites.
 The communications system is also upgraded to use the Luch-5 data relay satellites.
 Also improvements were made to the micrometeoroid protection, the lighting system and the docking port.
-Finally, beginning with the third flight, Progress-MS can carry four CubeSat deployers for a total of 24 CubeSat-units.
+Finally, beginning with the third flight, Progress-MS can optionally carry four CubeSat deployers for a total of 24 CubeSat-units.

 An automated version of Soyuz, known as Progress, was developed to carry propellant and cargo to the Salyut and Mir space stations and it will serve the same purpose for the International Space Station (ISS).
 Although the Mir and ISS have their own propulsion systems, generally it is the Progress vehicle which will perform periodic reboosting maneuvers to maintain the Space Station orbital altitude.
 The Progress is approximately the same size as the Soyuz but it has a slightly higher mass at launch of approximately 7150 kg.
 The Progress spacecraft docks automatically to the space station and there is also a backup remote control docking system.
 The Progress is composed of three modules: Cargo Module, Refueling Module, and Instrument-Service Module.